lemoncheesecake/lemoncheesecake/README.md

   | #1235 | http://example.com/1235 | 1     |  5%  |
   +-------+-------------------------+-------+------+

-  Total: 18 tests in 2 testsuites
+  Total: 18 tests in 2 suites
   ```

 Also see the `--help` of these sub commands.